CROSSINGTUD/CryptoAnalysis/CODING.md

 Feature branches are not automatically checked because we want to get development done quickly.
 To achieve this, everybody may codes as they feel most familiar.
 A pull request will make sure `develop` and `master` branches are consistent.

-The checkstyle config got confirmed by the core development team at UPB and IEM.
+The checkstyle config got confirmed by the core development team at UPB, TUD and Fraunhofer IEM.
 Changes may only be made by the project leaders for valid reasons.

 ### Tool Support